historic-trails/website/docs/sites/raton-pass.md

 [Richens Wootton](https://en.wikipedia.org/wiki/Richens_Lacey_Wootton), a trapper like Becknell, saw the pass as an economic opportunity and decided to build and operate a toll gate restricting access to the trail.
 Wootton then claimed to have made improvements on the trail in an attempt to make it more accessible to wagon travel.
 His bridges turned out to be narrow, the road laced with culverts and many curves so sharp the wagons could not pass without damage.
 Many hills were so steep, the wagons had to use double teams for the ascent.
 The truth was, the 27-mile journey required five days to traverse, and the route and improvements were so poor that many wagons were wrecked in their journey.
 With few alternatives, the public almost had to use the Wootton Road.
 On August 1, 1865, before either Colorado or New Mexico, became a state, Uncle Dick ran an ad in the Las Vegas, N.M., Territory Gazette listing charges at the toll gate.
 Wagons pulled by two oxen, horses or mules cost $1.
 Wagons pulled by four cost $1.50.
 Wagons pulled by more than this cost $2.
 One man on horseback or on foot cost 25 cents.
 Loose cattle, horses or mules, pigs or sheep cost 5 cents each.
 (CITE IT)

-Wootton built his house and toll gate on the Colorado side of the pass, and daily stage service on the route started soon after gold was discovered in New Mexico’s Moreno Valley (LINK THIS)in 1867.
+Wootton built his house and toll gate on the Colorado side of the pass, and daily stage service on the route started soon after gold was discovered in New Mexico’s Moreno Valley [^Angel-Fire]in 1867.

 On August 1, 1865, before either territory became a state, Uncle Dick ran an ad in the Las Vegas, N.M., Territory Gazette listing charges at the toll gate.
 Wagons pulled by one span (two) of oxen, horses or mules cost $1.
 Wagons pulled by two span (four) cost $1.50.
 Wagons pulled by more than two spans cost $2.
 One man on horseback or afoot cost 25 cents.
 Loose cattle, horses or mules, swine or sheep cost 5 cents each.
 (AGAIN< CITE THIS)